Enter a VIN to unlock the detailed vehicle history report

 If you’re worried the vehicle you’re purchasing is a stolen one or has been seriously damaged at point in the past, the free VINCheck database from NICB is a useful and convenient way to check out.

-By searching with a VIN, it will tell you if a car has an unrecovered record of insurance theft claim or salvage while revealing the cause of loss.
+By searching with a VIN, it will tell you if a car has an unrecovered record of insurance theft claim or salvage and reveal the cause of loss.

 Option 2 – NHTSA VIN Decoder